mitodl/s3-resource/README.md

 #### Parameters

 * `unpack`: *Optional.* If true and the file is an archive (tar, gzipped tar, other gzipped file, or zip), unpack the file.
 Gzipped tarballs will be both ungzipped and untarred.
-It is ignored when `get` is running on the initial version.

 ### `out`: Upload an object to the bucket.